CapTen101/VLC-docs/userguide/video.rst

 Select DirectX Wallpaper from the Video menu.
 The wallpaper mode will then display the video as the desktop background.

-Note: that this feature works only if you deactivate the overlay under Windows XP.
+.. note:: that this feature works only if you deactivate the overlay under Windows XP.

 ********
 Snapshot